 This activity was completed in December 2021.

-8/27/2021: Utility Relocation Overview Description- noted in Summer 2021 Newsletter, these slides show where the utility companies will be working along Capitol Avenue, Capitol Expressway @ Story Rd, @ Tully Road, and PG&E Transmission lines and pole relocation on Capitol Expressway between Ocala Avenue and Quimby Road.
+8/27/2021: Utility Relocation Overview Description- noted in the Summer 2021 Newsletter, these slides show where the utility companies will be working along Capitol Avenue, Capitol Expressway @ Story Rd, @ Tully Road, and PG&E Transmission lines and pole relocation on Capitol Expressway between Ocala Avenue and Quimby Road.

 7/27/2021: Advance Construction - Building Removal, S. Capitol Expressway @ Story Road - Begins on or about August 3, 2021.
 Summary: VTA will remove (demolish) the building located at 1093 S. Capitol Expressway.
 It is private property that VTA owns/acquired for the project.
 Activities are expected to take 4 days.
 The property will be cleaned and fencing removed on the last day.
-Community Outreach staff delivered notices to nearby businesses and residents adjacent the property on 7/27/21.
-There are not business, traffic, or pedestrian impacts.
+Community Outreach staff delivered notices to nearby businesses and residents adjacent to the property on 7/27/21.
+There are no business, traffic, or pedestrian impacts.
 There will be noise impacts from construction equipment.

-5/10/2021: Utility Notice - Gas Line Distribution, S. Capitol Avenue - Begins on or about May 24, 2021.
+5/10/2021Utility Notice - Gas Line Distribution, S. Capitol Avenue - Begins on or about May 24, 2021.
 PG&E will mail notices (attached above), and call residents and businesses that are located within 300 feet of the areas they are working in to provide details that could impact their service.

-2/2/2021: Advance Construction Work - Crossroads Shopping Center Notice, expected to begin on or about February 8, 2021.
+2/2/2021Advance Construction Work - Crossroads Shopping Center Notice, expected to begin on or about February 8, 2021.

-Summary: Activities are on private property with some intermittent sidewalk and traffic lane impact during tree removal.
-This notice was mailed on 1/29/2021 to and including the area 1/4 mile of the 461 S. Capitol Ave., emailed to project stakeholders, and to the immediate Nextdoor neighborhoods.
+Summary: Activities are on private property with some intermittent sidewalks and traffic lane impact during tree removal.
+This notice was mailed on 1/29/2021 to and including the area 1/4 mile of 461 S. Capitol Ave., emailed to project stakeholders, and to the immediate Nextdoor neighborhoods.
 Community outreach staff delivered notices door-door to businesses on 2/1/2021.
 There are no business access impacts.

 Videos